I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndiscurrentgroupandprocessor.md

 <b>NdisCurrentGroupAndProcessor</b> returns a PROCESSOR_NUMBER value that contains the group-relative
      processor number and group number of the current processor.

-<b>NdisCurrentGroupAndProcessor</b> returns a PROCESSOR_NUMBER value that contains the group-relative
-     processor number and group number of the current processor.

-<b>NdisCurrentGroupAndProcessor</b> returns a PROCESSOR_NUMBER value that contains the group-relative
-     processor number and group number of the current processor.

 ## Remarks

 NDIS drivers call the